Improved Whiskey Cocktail Recipe

 - lemon peel for garnish

-- In a Boston shaker or mixing glass, combine all ingredients except for the lemon peel.
-Fill mixing glass halfway with ice, then stir vigorously about a dozen times.
+- In a Boston shaker or mixing glass, combine whiskey, maraschino, bitters, and sugar.
+Fill the mixing glass halfway with ice, then stir vigorously for 15 seconds.

-- Strain into an old-fashioned glass over a giant ice cube.
+- Strain into the old-fashioned glass over a giant ice cube.

-- Squeeze lemon peel over the glass to extract oils, wipe the rim of the glass with the peel and add to the glass.
+- Squeeze lemon peel over the glass to extract oils, wipe the rim of the glass with the peel, and add to the glass or discard.

 Nutrition information is automatically calculated, so should only be used as an approximation.